 If you need online access to the ECQB, contact us

-ICAO licence holders need to take an EASA approved English Language Proficiency (ELP) Test, as the endorsement is required for issue onto their Flight Crew Radio-Telephony (RT) Licence
+ICAO licence holders need to take an EASA approved English Language Proficiency (ELP) Test, as the endorsement is required in order to issue the Flight Crew Radio-Telephony (RT) Licence

 If you are a native English speaker, you are still required to take an ELP test.
 If you score a Level 6 (fluent), the result has lifetime validity.

 For those applying for an EASA licence on the back of a UK CAA, FAA or ICAO licence that already has an ELP level 4, 5 or 6 endorsement, and are wondering whether the ELP result can be carried over onto their new EASA licence.
-Unfortunately the answer is 'no', because your licence and its endorsements are not considered EASA-approved.
-The EASA ELP test is therefore a mandatory requirement since the UK CAA / FAA / ICAO level 4/5/6 is not considered an EASA qualification.
+Unfortunately the answer is 'no', because the ICAO licence and its endorsements are not considered EASA-approved.
+The EASA ELP test is therefore a mandatory requirement for all, with no exceptions even to native-English speakers

 We can arrange for you to complete an EASA approved ELP test with an external Language Assessment Body, and you can do this online over ZOOM using a web camera so you can remain at home.